Americans are spending far more on drugs than people in other countries.

 • Most people taking expensive medications have already taken it upon themselves to look for the cheapest way to get their medicine.
 Manufacturer coupons and prescription discount coupons from places like GoodRx are just two options people are using.

 ♦ October 2018, President Trump signed two bills to eliminate gag clauses.
 One to cover Medicare and Medicaid and one to cover group and individual health plans.
-The bills were talked up on the campaign trail but they had no a major impact on people’s drug costs.
+The bills were talked up on the campaign trail but they had no major impact on people’s drug costs.

 Odd laws in America inflate prices